FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Conclusion

 \section{Conclusion}

-To address the fundamental challenge that general vision–language models exhibit limited performance in the SAR domain due to modality gaps and feature sparsity, we propose FUSAR-GPT.
-Our approach introduces AEF features as multi-source geospatial priors and dynamically performs semantic compensation for the sparse representations in SAR imagery through spatiotemporal anchors.
+To address the challenge that general VLMs exhibit limited performance in the SAR domain due to modality gaps and feature sparsity, we propose FUSAR-GPT.
+Our approach introduces AEF features as multi-source geospatial priors that leverage the stable nature of large-scale geographic semantics, and dynamically perform semantic compensation for sparse representations in SAR imagery through spatiotemporal anchors.
 To enable efficient fusion, we design the TLM module, which applies affine transformations to SAR visual tokens in a modulation manner.
 In addition, the proposed two-stage decoupled fine-tuning framework separates the model’s knowledge injection and task execution processes at the parameter level.
-Experimental results show that FUSAR-GPT achieves state-of-the-art performance across multiple SAR vision–language benchmarks. {
+Experimental results show that FUSAR-GPT achieves competitive performance across multiple SAR vision–language downstream tasks.